 Dr. Emma Matcham

-Assistant Professor
+Courtesy Professor

 New patterns in temperature and rainfall both increase crop stress and the risk of fertilizer movement away from fields, which can reduce water quality.
 The primary goal of my research and Extension program is to improve the resiliency of agronomic crop production systems while reducing environmental risk as the climate changes.
 Studying nutrient cycling within agroecosystems can improve fertilizer management and protect water quality across both farm- and watershed-scales.